michelle-miller/conversation/getting-started.md

     ![Shows the Welcome node open in edit view](images/gs-edit-welcome-node.png)
 1. Click ![Close](images/close.png) to close the edit view.

-You created a dialog node that is triggered by the `welcome` condition, which is a special condition that indicates that the user has started a new conversation.
-Your node specifies that when a new conversation starts, the system should respond with the welcome message.
+You created a dialog node that is triggered by the `welcome` condition. (`welcome` is a special condition that functions like an intent, but does not begin with a `#`.)
+It is triggered when a new conversation starts.
+Your node specifies that when a new conversation starts, the system should respond with the welcome message that you add to the response section of this first node.

 ### Testing the start node